Y0Coss/docs-fork/pages/manage_and_operate/kms/architecture-overview/guide.en-gb.md

 ---
 title: "OKMS Architecture overview"
 excerpt: "Discover how we handle the security of the OKMS infrastructure"
-updated: 2025-10-20
+updated: 2025-10-21
 ---

 ## Objective

-This guide explains how we handle the resilience of the OKMS infrastructure use for OVHcloud KMS and Secret Manager.
+This guide explains how we handle the resilience of the OKMS infrastructure used for OVHcloud KMS (Key Management Service) and Secret Manager.

 ## Instructions